-In June 2015, FASB issued ASU 2015-10, Technical Corrections and Improvements.
-ASU 2015-10 includes amendments to clarify the Codification, correct unintended application of guidance or make minor improvements to the Codification and will be effective for fiscal years, and interim periods within those fiscal years, beginning after December 31, 2015.
-The adoption of ASU 2015-10 is not expected to have a material effect on the Company's financial position, results of operations or cash flows.
+In December 2016, FASB issued ASU 2016-19, Technical Corrections and Improvements.
+ASU 2016-19 includes amendments to provide guidance clarification and references corrections and provide minor structure changes to headings or minor editing to text to improve usefulness and understandability.
+This update will be effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2016.
+The adoption of this ASU is not expected to have a material effect on the Company's financial position, results of operations or cash flows.

-In January 2016, FASB issued ASU 2016-01, Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities.
-ASU 2016-01 revises the accounting related to classification and measurement of investments in equity securities and the presentation of certain fair value changes for financial liabilities measured at fair value as well as amends certain disclosure requirements associated with the fair value of financial instruments.
-ASU 2016-01 will be effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017.
-The adoption of the ASU is not expected to have a material effect on the Company's financial position, results of operations or cash flows.
+In January 2017, FASB issued ASU 2017-01, Business Combinations (Topic 805): Clarifying the Definition of a Business.
+ASU 2017-01 clarifies the definition of a business to determinate whether a business has been acquired or sold.
+This update will be effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017.
+Early application will be permitted for all organizations under certain circumstances.
+The adoption of this ASU is not expected to have a material effect on the Company's financial position, results of operations or cash flows.